 - Lake Charles MSA was the only MSA in the state not to grow in 2021.
 In fact, employment in the MSA in June 2021 was actually lower (-7%) than in April 2020, when the COVID lockdowns first hit.
-3 - Lake Charles lost a staggering number of businesses; 56% of the businesses in existence in 2019 did not renew their occupational license. - Laura is the largest event of 2020 disasters, accounting for 32% of the total verified businesses losses (TVL) according to Small Business Administration (SBA) data.
-According to the same data, Lake Charles is the most-impacted community, with nearly
+7 - Lake Charles lost a staggering number of businesses; 56% of the businesses in existence in 2019 did not renew their occupational license.8 - Laura is the largest event of 2020 disasters, accounting for 32% of the total verified businesses losses (TVL) according to Small Business Administration (SBA) data.
+According to the same data, Lake Charles is the most-impacted community, with nearly double the amount of TVL compared to the second city, Nashville, and larger than the losses for the rest of Louisiana added together.9 - Lake Charles shows significant evidence of workforce displacement: 60% of public housing is still offline; Calcasieu Parish School Board reports a 14% decline in public school enrollment; McNeese/SOWELA experienced a 9% decline in enrollment; and an estimated 8% of residents remain displaced.

-&lt;sup>2 Includes labor productivity and value-added losses.
+6 Includes labor productivity and value-added losses.

-&lt;sup>3 Louisiana Economic Forecast, State and MSAs: 2022 and 2023.
+7 Louisiana Economic Forecast, State and MSAs: 2022 and 2023.
 Dr. Loren Scott, October 2021. p74.

-&lt;sup>4 City of Lake Charles, Occupational License Data, (September 2021).
+8 City of Lake Charles, Occupational License Data, (September 2021).